LucasDelfino92/morrowindsharp/main.md

 Caravaners, Gondoliers, and Shipmasters equip lights at night to make them more visible.

 [**Watch the Skies**](https://www.nexusmods.com/morrowind/mods/48636)
-Weather overhaul with randomised cloud textures, more dynamic weathers, weather changes in interiors, seasonal weather chances, daytime hours changing with latitude and season, varied rain/snow density, dynamic cloud speeds, and more.
+Weather overhaul with randomised cloud textures, more dynamic weathers, weather changes in interiors, seasonal weather chances and an increasing chance of Blight throughout Vvardenfell before the Main Quest is complete, daytime hours changing with latitude and season, varied rain/snow density, dynamic cloud speeds, and more.
 - On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Lua core
   - [X] 01 Textures 1k